Dick Tomey, former Arizona head football coach, dies at 80

 He began his career as a head coach at Hawaii in 1977 and closed it at San Jose State before retiring in 2009 at 71.
 Tomey was 183-145-7 overall in 20 years as a coach.

-“On the football field he was a tough as nails coach, who loved fierce competition and the thrill of team building,” the family said.
+“On the football field he was a tough as nails coach, who loved fierce competition and the thrill of team building,” the family said in a statement Saturday.
 “He loved his players, every single one of them — always.

 “He was hard on them.
 He constantly raised the bar.
 He could do that because he knew how to find the goodness and the talent in people.
 If he didn’t find it immediately, he kept looking until he did, and once he found goodness/talent he never lost sight of it.”